 ya pulingina!
 (Welcome!)

-The aim of Prof. Lehman's office is to consolidate a whole of University respect and integration of Indigenous perspectives, knowledges and culture across scholarship, research and study.
-We want engaging with the University of Tasmania, whether as a student, staff member or community member, to mean coming to a University that celebrates Aboriginal deep history and values and nurtures its Aboriginal connections.
+The University's Pro Vice Chancellor, Professor Greg Lehman, leads a team dedicated to consolidating a whole of University respect and embedding of Indigenous perspectives, knowledges and culture across research, teaching and community partnership.
+We want to ensure that engaging with the University of Tasmania, whether as a student, staff member or community member, provides the experience of a University that celebrates Aboriginal Tasmania's deep history, its diversity of cultures and values, and continually builds its Aboriginal connections.

-Please contact Prof. Lehman's office (firstname.lastname@example.org) if you have any queries on how the University of Tasmania does Aboriginal Business.
+Please contact Professor Lehman's office if you have any queries on how the University of Tasmania does its Aboriginal Business.